Click here to listen to a reading of this blog:

-Taken three years ago today, I remember the day this photo was taken really well.
+Taken three years ago today, I remember the day the photo above was taken, really well.

 I went to a friend’s birthday meal, despite feeling like I had a case of really bad flu and had done for ages.
 This ‘flu’ had been hanging around for a month or two by the time this photo was taken and eventually, a few months later, it was confirmed that I didn’t just have the flu or a virus that wasn’t going away, I actually had autoimmune hypothyroidism.